IEP Defenders:

 Frequently Asked Questions

-What Qualifies a Child for an IEP in Utah?
+What qualifies a child for an IEP in Utah?

 Each student with disabilities must be provided with a Free Appropriate Public Education (FAPE) in the Least Restrictive Environment (LRE).